 Naloxone training gives you the skills and knowledge to recognize the signs of opioid poisoning, what steps to take in this emergency and how to use and administer naloxone.
 The Canadian Red Cross offers two online courses as part of our Opioid Harm Reduction education: Becoming an Opioid Harm Reduction Champion and First Aid for Opioid Poisoning Emergencies.
 These courses are free, available for anyone who wants to learn more (age requirement may apply), and there are no prerequisites.

 The Canadian Red Cross provides free learner-centred, evidence-based naloxone training in our First Aid for Opioid Poisoning Emergencies online course.

 Building confidence, skills, and attitudes to reduce harm and improve health outcomes for all Canadians is the primary purpose.
 In this course, you will learn how to respond to an opioid poisoning emergency and administer nasal naloxone.
-After completion of this course, you will have the opportunity to receive a naloxone kit shipped to your preferred address for free.

 Yes, it is recommended that you receive training to administer naloxone.
 The First Aid for Opioid Poisoning Emergencies Course will give you the tools and knowledge to recognize the signs of an opioid poisoning emergency and how to help.

 Naloxone is a very safe drug.
 If naloxone is administered to an individual when opioids are not present, there is no harmful effect on the individual.